 What is a Direct Booking?

-A direct booking is a booking placed by a guest, directly with a host, without the involvement of any middle-men.
+Direct booking is a booking placed by a guest, directly with a host, without the involvement of any middle-men.
 This means that the host is fully in control of the booking.
 They can specify their own terms and conditions.
 Moreover, there are no fees to pay to a middle-man.
 Hence, hosts can improve their profit margins, while also offering guests better rates.
-Finally, in cases such as the COVID-19 crisis, hosts are not subject to having their agreed policies overriden by a listing site or OTA.
+Finally, in cases such as the COVID-19 crisis, hosts are not subject to having their agreed policies overridden by a listing site or OTA.
 To find out more about how to increase your direct bookings, click here.

 How do I manage Security Deposits for Direct Bookings?